lhbikos/ReCenterPsychStats/docs/11-ANCOVA.md

 |**Totals**                               |      35       |_____  |

 ## Homeworked Example

 [Screencast Link]()

+For more information about the data used in this homeworked example, please refer to the description and codebook located at the end of the [introduction](ReCintro).

+### Working the Problem with R and R Packages

+#### Narrate the research vignette, describing the IV, DV, and COV.

+I want to ask the question, what are the effects of intentional recentering on students' evaluations of socially responsive pedagogy in the multivariate (last) course as a function of centering status (i.e., pre versus re), controlling for the socially responsive evaluations in the ANOVA (first) course:

+* Continuous DV: SRPed (socially responsive pedagogy) in the multivariate (last) class
+* Between-subjects factor: recentering status of the class (Pre, Re)
+* Covariate: SRPed in the ANOVA (first) class

 *If you wanted to use this example and dataset as a basis for a homework assignment, you could choose a different dependent variable.
 I chose the socially responsive pedagogy subscale.
 Two other subscales include traditional pedagogy and valued by the student.*

-### Working the Problem with R and R Packages

-#### Narrate the research vignette, describing the IV, DV, and COV.

-I want to ask the question, what are the effects of intentional recentering on students evaluations of socially responsive pedagogy in the multivariate (last) course as a function of centering status (i.e., pre versus re), controlling for the socially responsive evaluations in the ANOVA (first) course:

-* Within-subjects factor:  student as they progress through ANOVA, Multivariate, Psychometrics
-* Between-subjects factor: recentering status of the class (Pre, Re)
-* Continuous DV: SRPed (socially responsive pedagogy)

 #### Simulate (or import) and format data